Incubation

 Main Incubation Failures

-Modern electronic technology has been developed to manage temperature and humidity variation during incubation and these parameters are monitored consistently with records of incubation settings able to be analysed in relationship to hatchability and embryonic mortality.
-Analysis of dead in the shell embryos is also a valuable problem solving tool in refining incubation practice.
+Modern electronic technology has been developed to manage variation in temperature and humidity during incubation and these parameters are monitored constantly and recorded along with the incubation settings.
+This enables the relationship between the parameter, settings and hatchability to be analysed in relation to embryonic mortality.
+Analysis of dead embryos in the shell is also a valuable problem solving tool to help refine incubation practices.

-Early hatched, weak chicks, unhealed navels, unabsorbed yolk sacs, crooked toes, crossed beaks and a high proportion late dead in the shell, indicates hot incubation.
+• Early hatched, weak chicks, unhealed navels, unabsorbed yolk sacs, crooked toes, crossed beaks and a high proportion late dead in the shell, are indications that the incubation temperature was too high.

-Late hatching of large soft chicks which are slow starting, and chicks with wry necks, is characterised by cool incubation.
+• Late hatching of large soft chicks which are slow starting, and chicks with wrynecks, are characteristic of incubation temperatures that were too low.